invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/dashboard/flows/04_import-flow-traces/custom-resumeresubmit.md

 ## How to use this feature

-From the Invictus dashboard, navigate to the sidebar, and create a new flow/edit a new flow as in the following images:
+From the Invictus Dashboard, navigate to the sidebar, and create a new flow/edit a new flow as in the following images:

 _Creating a new flow_